-There is accommodation on the island at Skippershuset (The skippers House), grocery stores at Rasvåg and Kirkehamn (Church harbour).
+There is accommodation on the island at Kongshamn Gjestgiveri guesthouse, Skippershuset (The skippers House) and the cute "Små hytter" cabins.
+Grocery stores at Rasvåg and Kirkehamn (Church harbour).
 There is a museum called Fedrenes Minne (Forefathers memory) and artifacts can be purchased at Fruenes Hus in Kirkehamn.

 At Isbua (Ice House) there is a bar, Kongshamn Bryggerestaurant (restaurant) and art for sale from a famous local artist.

 There are two local food stores on the island that sell groceries and other household items that are usually open for normal operating hours.

 The ferry to Hidra operates daily between Kvellandstrand on the mainland and Launes at Hidra.
 The ferry departs at least once an hour, and more often in the morning and afternoon.
 There may be alterations during holidays.